Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

 Sensors

-When determining eligibility for Windows Updates deployment rings, Sensors may be a useful tool.
-In addition to the built-in sensors, administrators may create new sensors to query devices.
+When determining eligibility for Windows Updates, Sensors may be a useful tool to query devices.
+A multitude of sample Sensors are available within GitHub.

 Pause, Resume, Rollback